mkrol1997/FlaskBlog/README.md

 - Bootstrap

 ## Features
-- CKEditor form for comment create field
+- CKEditor form in comment create field
 - Auto avatar generator
 - Responsive navigation bar
 - Contact me feature, which automatically sends an email to the blog owner

+## Installation
+In your code editor terminal, navigate to the project path and run `pip install -r requirements.txt` command to install the required modules & frameworks